 \subsection{The Neighbour Array (\texttt{nbor}) Problem}

-\ramses\ stores the octree connectivity in several arrays, the largest of which is \code{nbor(1:ngridmax, 1:$2^{\rm dim}$)}, a six-column integer array (in 3D) that records, for each grid, the cell index of its neighbour in each of the six Cartesian directions ($\pm x$, $\pm y$, $\pm z$).
-Each entry is a 64-bit integer occupying 8\,bytes, so this array consumes $48\,\ngridmax$ bytes (240\,MB for $\ngridmax = 5\,\mathrm{M}$).
+\ramses\ stores the octree connectivity in several arrays, the largest of which is \code{nbor(1:ngridmax, 1:$2\,n_{\rm dim}$)}, a six-column integer array (in 3D) that records, for each grid, the cell index of its neighbour in each of the six Cartesian directions ($\pm x$, $\pm y$, $\pm z$).
+Each entry is a default-kind 32-bit integer occupying 4\,bytes, so this array consumes $24\,\ngridmax$ bytes (120\,MB for $\ngridmax = 5\,\mathrm{M}$).
+On a per-cell basis (each oct contains $2^{n_{\rm dim}}\!=\!8$ cells in three dimensions), this corresponds to 3 bytes per cell, representing approximately $2.9\,\%$ of the primary hydrodynamics and gravity state payload of roughly 104 bytes per cell ($\mathrm{NVAR}\!\times\!8 + 5\!\times\!8$ bytes per cell with $\mathrm{NVAR}=8$ hydrodynamic variables stored as double precision in \texttt{uold}, plus the five gravity variables $\rho$, $\phi$, $f_x$, $f_y$, $f_z$).
+A comprehensive per-array profiling which includes the Hilbert key and the load balancing scratch arrays is provided in Appendix ~\ref{app:memory} (Table~\ref{tab:mem_breakdown}).
+All values in that table were verified by direct \texttt{c\_sizeof} measurement under the production compile flags.
 Moreover, the \code{nbor} array must be maintained during grid creation, deletion, defragmentation, and inter-rank migration, which is a significant source of code complexity and potential bugs.